 3) Sucking in your belly & controlling the breath.
 Your body breathes better than you do.
 If you are trying to breathe deeply while holding in your belly, you are interfering with your body’s natural breathing coordination.

-If your breathing seems difficult and your body is tense, the Alexander Technique may be the solution.
+If your breathing seems difficult, your body is tense, and your voice is strained, the Alexander Technique may be the solution.

-Find out more about Alexander Technique can help you, your breath, and your voice during these introductory workshops:
+Find out more about Alexander Technique can help you, your breath, and your voice during our introductory workshop:

 RESONATE Find your Powerful, Confident, & Engaging Voice